toni-navigation/toni_frontend/documentation/Test-Strategy.md

 ### Calibration Testing

-- Integration Testing of the different APIs used there (Audio, Pedometer, CurrentLocation)
 - User Testing
   - Calibrating steps for different user profiles.
   - Verifying accuracy by comparing calculated steps with actual distance covered.